 Vegan Swedish Meatballs

-Serve your vegan Swedish meatballs over pasta, with rice or farro, or just grab a fork and dig in!
+- Versatile.
+Serve your vegan Swedish meatballs over pasta, with rice or farro, or as a meatball appetizer for the holidays.

-(PS – If you love meatballs as much as I do, be sure to save my Vegan Cranberry Meatballs and Vegan Spaghetti and Meatballs too!)
+If you love meatballs as much as I do, be sure to save my vegan cranberry meatballs and classic vegan spaghetti and meatballs, too.

 Notes on Ingredients